 Reasons For Short Cycling

-Here are some reasons that cause short cycles in a furnace, and knowing them can help you avoid this problem in the future:
+Here are some reasons that cause short cycles in a furnace, and knowing them can help:

 - Flame Sensor Malfunctioning